 Sport (or bolted) routes are not necessarily limited to single-pitch climbs there are many routes in France, Italy, Spain, America and elsewhere which are technically sport routes, relying on bolted gear only, and which are many pitches long.
 If you are attempting any of these, make sure that most of the techniques used in leading traditional routes such as what to do on intermediate stances on a multi-pitch climb, rappelling (abseiling) off, and rescue skills are part of your repertoire.

 You may want to consider using a local company if you want to go climbing in a country you are not familiar with.
-For example climbing is a very popular Albufeira stag do activity.
+For example climbing is a very popular Albufeira activity.
 Its close to the bars and action and gives you plenty scope to enjoy yourself outside of climbing.